 Heeps, C., 1986.
 Sediment circulation in mixed gravel and shingle bayhead beaches on the South East Dorset coast.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Dorset Institute of Higher Education.

 Full text available as: